cia-group/tabforest/README.md

                     2. you need to have a column with title + abstract information and name the column 'TAB' or have separate columns with title + abstract information and name them "title" and "abstract" respectively
                     3. you should download the /tabforest/wzheng/run_saved_model.ipynb as an ipynb and run on google collab For example of csv format, see TAB_binaryLabel.csv (you need the TAB column and that is it)

-TO USE ANY OF THE MODELS CREATED...

-    1. Download the /tabforest/run_model.ipynb as an ipynb and run on Google Colab.
-    2. Upload your own csv with TAB column (including title + abstract info) and Label column of 1s and 0s (1 for relevant and 0 for irrelevant) to Google Colab.
-    3. Follow the intstructions in the Colab notebook.